 About the Teacher

-Assistant Professor Mikael Samuelsson has been involved in research, consultancy work and training of entrepreneurs since 1998.
+Associate Professor Mikael Samuelsson has been involved in research, consultancy work and training of entrepreneurs since 1998.
 His research is used in both education and in governmental programs.
 He is involved in development programs in South East Asia and Africa.
 Dr. Samuelsson has followed over 1000 new venture projects from birth and over a period of ten years.